youngboy/engine-docs/source/setup-node.md

 Next, test that you've correctly configured Apollo Server tracing and cacheControl extensions by cURLing your `/graphql` endpoint.

-Tracing extension data should be returned like so:
+Tracing and cacheControl extension data should be returned like so:

 ```
 {